Seven Years' War: 1756

 Accordingly, leaving Field Marshal Count Kurt von Schwerin in Silesia with 25,000 soldiers to guard against incursions from Moravia and Hungary, and leaving Field Marshal Hans von Lehwaldt in East Prussia to guard against Russian invasion from the east, Frederick set off with his army for Saxony.
 The Prussian army marched in three columns.
 On the right was a column of about 15,000 men under the command of Prince Ferdinand of Brunswick.
 On the left was a column of 18,000 men under the command of the Duke of Brunswick-Bevern.
-In the centre was Frederick II, himself with Field Marshal James Keith commanding a corps of 30,000 troops.
+In the centre was Frederick II himself, with Field Marshal James Keith commanding a corps of 30,000 troops.
 Ferdinand of Brunswick was to close in on the town of Chemnitz.
 The Duke of Brunswick-Bevern was to traverse Lusatia to close in on Bautzen.
 Meanwhile, Frederick and Keith would make for Dresden.

 The Saxon and Austrian armies were unprepared, and their forces were scattered.
 Frederick occupied Dresden with little or no opposition from the Saxons.
 At the Battle of Lobositz on 1 October 1756, Frederick stumbled into one of the embarrassments of his career.
 Severely underestimating a reformed Austrian army under General Maximilian Ulysses Browne, he found himself outmanoeuvred and outgunned, and at one point in the confusion even ordered his troops to fire on retreating Prussian cavalry.
-Frederick actually fled the field of battle, leaving Field Marshall Keith in command.
+Frederick actually fled the field of battle, leaving Field Marshal Keith in command.
 Browne, however, also left the field, in a vain attempt to meet up with an isolated Saxon army holed up in the fortress at Pirna.
 As the Prussians technically remained in control of the field of battle, Frederick, in a masterful coverup, claimed Lobositz as a Prussian victory.
 The Prussians then occupied Saxony; after the siege of Pirna, the Saxon army surrendered in October 1756, and was forcibly incorporated into the Prussian army.
 The attack on neutral Saxony caused outrage across Europe and led to the strengthening of the anti-Prussian coalition.
 The Austrians had succeeded in partially occupying Silesia and, more importantly, denying Frederick winter quarters in Bohemia.
 Frederick had proven to be overly confident to the point of arrogance and his errors were very costly for Prussia's smaller army.
 This led him to remark that he did not fight the same Austrians as he had during the previous war.

 Britain had been surprised by the sudden Prussian offensive but now began shipping supplies and £670,000 to its new ally.
 A combined force of allied German states was organised by the British to protect Hanover from French invasion, under the command of the Duke of Cumberland.
 The British attempted to persuade the Dutch Republic to join the alliance, but the request was rejected, as the Dutch wished to remain fully neutral.
 Despite the huge disparity in numbers, the year had been successful for the Prussian-led forces on the continent, in contrast to the British campaigns in North America.